Rayan200013/spotify-app/README.md

 2. Install the required dependencies with `npm install`.

-3. Replace `"YOUR_ACCESS_TOKEN"` with your actual Spotify API access token in the code.

-4. Run the application locally with `npm start`.
+3. Run the application locally with `npm start`.

 ## Conclusion